Marcus Monk

-Marcus Monk (born April 26, 1986) is a former professional American football wide receiver and a former professional basketball player.
-He was drafted by the Chicago Bears in the seventh round of the 2008 NFL Draft.
+Marcus Monk (born April 26, 1986) is an American former professional football wide receiver and a former professional basketball player.
+He was selected by the Chicago Bears in the seventh round of the 2008 NFL draft.
 He played college football at Arkansas.
-Monk has also been a member of the New York Giants.
-Between 2010 and 2012, he played professional basketball in Germany.
+Monk was also a member of the New York Giants and Carolina Panthers.
+Between 2010 and 2012, he played pro basketball in Germany.
 He is the older brother of basketball player Malik Monk.

-Early years
+Early life

 Monk attended, East Poinsett County High School and was a 4.0 student and a letterman in football and basketball.
 Also, he was the Valedictorian of his graduating class.
 He was an All-State honoree in both sports, 2004 Mr. Basketball of Arkansas as a senior, and was named the National Football Foundation's Scholar Athlete of the Year.

 Football career

 College

 Monk led all SEC freshmen in receiving in 2004 and set a school record for receptions by a freshman with 37 catches, breaking Richard Smith's school record of 33.
 He garnered Freshman All-SEC honors for catching 37 balls for 569 yards and six touchdowns.

 Monk continued to improve in his sophomore season by catching 35 passes for a team-high 476 yards and seven touchdowns.

 In his junior season of 2006, Monk had his best statistical season with 50 catches for a career-high 962 yards.
 Monk broke a school record with 11 touchdown passes caught and averaged 19.2 yards per catch.
 He helped Arkansas win the SEC West Division championship that year.

 Monk was sidelined for most of his senior season due to an injury in the offseason that required two surgeries.
 Of the seven games he did play in, Monk only caught 16 passes for 144 yards and three touchdowns, tying him for seventh in the SEC for career touchdowns.

 Monk still holds the Arkansas school record for career touchdown receptions, with 27.